gylu/videoSceneSearch/README.md

 ![Alt text](content_for_readme/pipeline.png?raw=true "Pipeline")

 ### Data source
-Data source consists of ~8gb of youtube video (mostly trailers), downloaded using the youtube-dl tool.
+Data source consists of ~8gb of youtube videos (mostly trailers, ~12.5hrs of video time), downloaded using the youtube-dl tool.

 ## Performance

-* Batch Processing: Approx 25minutes to hash frames of ~8gb of videos, at 5 frames per second.
+* Batch Processing: Approx 38minutes to hash 270,000 frames.
+(Every 5th frame was hashed)
 * Stream processing: For new image queries, approximately 50 seconds to return with recommendations
-Accuracy: Not very good except for black-screen scenes or credit scenes.
-(Due to hashing algorithm not being very good for describing/fingerprinting image)
+* Accuracy: Not very good except for black-screen scenes or credit scenes.
+(Due to perceptual hashing algorithm not being very good for describing/fingerprinting image)

 ## Challenges and Future Improvements